 Written by Ren Tyan

-This page documents the histories of The Black Tower at the start of the 4th Age.
-This information is created by the Weaves of the Wheel Storytelling community, for the purpose creating new characters and stories within a new timeline.
-This information is a creative effort by all community members and serves to provide a richly detailed world within which we play that adheres to the canon created by Robert Jordan.
-To find out more about Weaves of the Wheel Storytelling, click here
+This page documents the histories of The Black Tower with a focus on the Black Tower of the 4th Age.
+This information is created by the Weaves of the Wheel Storytelling RPG community, for the purpose creating new characters and stories within a new timeline.
+This information is a creative effort by all community members and serves to provide a richly detailed world within which we play that adheres to the canon created by Robert Jordan for the Wheel of Time series.
+This information is created for the purpose of fan enjoyment and is not affiliated with the Bandersnatch group.
+To find out more about Weaves of the Wheel Storytelling RPG, click here

 The Black Tower is the home and training headquarters of the Asha’man.
 It originated as a converted farmhouse located less than two leagues south of Caemlyn.